TownyAdvanced/FlagWar/README.md

 <img align=right src="https://user-images.githubusercontent.com/879756/65964779-3a067200-e423-11e9-9928-938b976af2c2.gif" height="155">

-All Release builds and Development builds are being made available here on GitHub's [Releases][releases] page.
+All Release builds and Development builds have been made available here on GitHub's [Releases][releases] page.
 We encourage server admins to "watch" FlagWar on GitHub in order to receive update notifications.
 Just click the watch button in the upper right and select "Releases Only".

+Sometimes, releases can be incubating for extended periods of time.
+You can build from main if you want to test on the bleeding edge.

 ### Getting Support